Archie Bradley (baseball): Arizona Diamondbacks (2015–2020)

-2019–2020

-His troubles continued into the beginning of the 2019 season, in which it took ten appearances before Bradley recorded a clean eighth inning for the Diamondbacks.
+Bradley's troubles continued into the beginning of the 2019 season, in which it took ten appearances before he recorded a clean eighth inning for the Diamondbacks.
 His poor performance began to lead to speculation that he would be removed from his role as setup man.
 The following year, Bradley revealed to Arizona Sports 98.7 FM that, after giving up 32 hits, 16 walks, and 20 earned runs in May and June, Lovullo and Hazen called him in for a meeting and discussed how to return him to form without demoting him to the minors.
 His performance improved after the meeting, and after Greg Holland was designated for assignment that August, Bradley stepped up to close for the Diamondbacks.
 He posted a 4–5 record and 18 saves in 2019, with a 3.52 ERA and 87 strikeouts in 66 appearances, including 32 games finished.

 During the 2020 offseason, Bradley underwent contract arbitration, arguing for a $4.1 million salary rather than the $3.625 million that the Diamondbacks had offered him.
 The arbitration committee ruled in favor of Bradley on February 21, making him the first largely non-closing reliever to make more than $4 million with fewer than 30 career saves.
 On July 18, after a delay in the MLB season due to the COVID-19 pandemic, Bradley was named the Diamondbacks' closer for the 2020 season.
 He made only 16 appearances for the club that season, going 2–0 with a 2.95 ERA.

 Cincinnati Reds (2020)

 On August 31, 2020, at the MLB trade deadline, the Diamondbacks traded Bradley to the Cincinnati Reds in exchange for utility player Josh VanMeter and outfielder Stuart Fairchild.
 He made his team debut on September 1, pitching 1 2/3 shutout innings in a 16–2 loss to the St. Louis Cardinals less than three hours after his plane arrived in Cincinnati.
 In the postseason, Bradley took the loss in the first game of the 2020 National League Wild Card Series, giving up two hits in the 13th inning against the Atlanta Braves.
-On December 2, Bradley was released from his contract alongside catcher Curt Casali, outfielder Brian Goodwin, and pitcher R. J. Alaniz.
+On December 2, Bradley non-tendered alongside catcher Curt Casali, outfielder Brian Goodwin, and pitcher R. J. Alaniz.
 He recorded a 1.17 ERA in 7 2/3 innings with the Reds.